 COLOSSIANS 2:8 Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Messiah (Christ).

-The first of these to arrive on the scene was Socrates who, according to most current encyclopedias, was the most influential thinker to the Western world.
-Today the Socratic Method, which is inductive reasoning, is a widespread way of thinking and which is reasoning from particular facts to a general idea.
-The problem, though, is it is based on an abstract view of what fact is.
+The first of these to arrive on the scene was Socrates who according to most current encyclopedias was the most influential thinker to the Western world.
+Today the Socratic Method, which is inductive reasoning, is a wide spread way of thinking which is reasoning from particular facts to a general idea.
+The problem though, is it’s based from an abstract view of what fact is.
 Life was based upon ideas and thoughts to be debated without any real conclusions.
-If I can out-debate you with my vast intellect, then by default, I must be right.
+If I can out debate you with my vast intellect, then by default, I must be right.
 Socrates also taught that there were no instructions from the gods, just one’s own moral intellect to guide them to a happy life.
 Socrates challenged conventional Greek thinking and opened up very new ideas.
 Socrates also taught that no one is inherently evil.

-Socrates’ most influential student was Plato.
+Socrates most influential student was Plato.
 Plato would take Greek philosophy to another level.
-Believe it or not, Greek thinking was rather tame up until this point.
+Believe it or not Greek thinking was rather tame up until this point.
 Plato was a member of the social elite and brought very powerful contributions to religious thought.
-Plato taught the dualism of man, that man consisted of two separate parts: soul and flesh.
+Plato taught the dualism of man, that man consisted of two separate parts soul and flesh.
 The soul was inherently good and the flesh was inherently bad.
 It was only the soul that could do good.
 The flesh was incapable of doing good and just a passing phase of our existence.
 What this led to was the idea that what the body did was irrelevant.
-So, now combine ultimate knowledge – the logos – with the fact that what you do in the flesh doesn’t matter, and you’ve got a deadly combination for influencing scriptural thought.
+So, now combine ultimate knowledge the logos and what you do in the flesh doesn’t matter and you’ve got a deadly combination in influencing scriptural thought.

 There has never been a world king like Alexander the Great that dominated our known world in the way of such brilliant psychological tactics combined with powerful military tactics.